 A peritonsillar abscess is an area of pus-filled tissue at the back of the mouth, next to one of the tonsils.
 The abscess can be very painful and make it difficult to open the mouth.
-It can also cause swelling that can displace the tonsil and push it toward the uvula (the dangling fleshy object at the back of the mouth).
+It can also cause swelling that can push the tonsil toward the uvula (the dangling fleshy object at the back of the mouth).
 This can block the throat, making it difficult to swallow, speak, and sometimes even breathe.

 An untreated peritonsillar abscess can lead to a spread of the infection into the neck and chest, as well as other serious complications.

-Peritonsillar abscesses are most often caused by group A beta-hemolytic streptococci bacteria, which also cause strep throat.
+Peritonsillar abscesses are most often caused by the group A streptococcus bacteria that also cause strep throat.
 Sometimes other types of bacteria are also involved.

 Peritonsillar abscesses usually happen as a complication of tonsillitis, when the infection spreads from a tonsil into the space surrounding it.
 Fortunately, these kinds of abscesses are uncommon because doctors use antibiotics to treat tonsillitis.

 Tooth and gum disease and smoking can increase the chances of a peritonsillar abscess.

 Often the first sign of a peritonsillar abscess is a sore throat.
 As the abscess develops, other symptoms will appear, such as: